Right to protection of cultural rights

 Aboriginal cultural rights

-Under the Charter, Aboriginal Victorians have the right to enjoy their identity and culture, to maintain and use their language, and maintain their kinship ties to members of their community.
+Under the Charter, First Nations peoples have the right to enjoy their identity and culture, to maintain and use their language, and maintain their kinship ties to members of their community.

 This section of the Charter requires public authorities to adopt measures that protect and promote cultural diversity and inclusion.
-This could include measures and programs to support people from Aboriginal communities, or multicultural or multifaith communities, to engage freely in their cultural practices so they can preserve their cultures.
+This could include measures and programs to support people from First Nations communities, or multicultural or multifaith communities, to engage freely in their cultural practices so they can preserve their cultures.